 Q: What is the required duration for dissertation defenses?

 A: Defenses must be scheduled for two full hours to accommodate questions.

 Q: Do I have access to a fax machine?

 A: Doctoral students may receive faxes via the departmental fax machine at (215) 898-0401.
-However, doctoral students do not have faxing privileges to send...you may see Robin Woods to have her send an occasional fax on your behalf.
+However, doctoral students do not have faxing privileges to send…you may see Kyle Jordan to have him send an occasional fax on your behalf.